evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ## Run Tests

-You can also run Tests with text Descriptors, allowing you to verify specific conditions and return a Pass or Fail result.
+You can also run Tests with text Descriptors to verify set conditions and return a Pass or Fail result.

 **Example 1**.
 To test that the average response sentiment is greater or equal (`gte`) to 0, and that the maximum text length is less than or equal (`lte`) to 200 characters: